Unique Places to Visit in Korea During Winter in 2022

 Bukhansan National Park

-Bukhansan National Park is one of if not the most popular national parks in the world with the number of visitors reaching up to 5 million a year.
-It’s truly a beautiful place to be all year round and during the winter, you can practically have the park to yourself along with a few stray tourists.
+Bukhansan National Park is one of the most popular national parks globally, with visitors reaching up to 5 million a year.
+It’s truly a beautiful place to be all year round, and during the winter, you can practically have the park to yourself along with a few stray tourists.

 The somewhat challenging hike up the mountain is worth it as you’ll pass by and get to visit Buddhist temples and the Bukhanseong Fortress that used to protect Seoul from foreign invaders dating back to 132 AD.
 At the end of the hike, you’ll get to admire the stunning views of the city and treetops covered in snow.